LexCarey/Valorant_Strategy_Roulette/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Complete user checkout flow.
-- [x] Add support tabs (About, Contact, Returns, Privacy Policy)
-- [x] Create a more inviting & interactive home page.
-- [x] Make stock automatically drop whenever an item is purchased.
-(Previously had to manually change stock upon purchase)
-- [ ] Update "Current Drop" tab to "Current Drops" tab, letting all in stock drops show up instead of just the most recent drop.
-- [ ] Show that a product is soldout on the drop tab instead of just the individual product page.
-- [ ] Add support for more clothing items:
+- [ ] Design base layout.
-    - [ ] Hoodies
+- [ ] Generate new strategies on user command.
+- [ ] Let users select their agents and map so only possible strategies will be generated.
-    - [ ] Hats
+- [ ] Give users the ability to favorite strategies.

 See the [open issues](https://github.com/LexCarey/Valorant_Strategy_Roulette/issues) for a full list of proposed features (and known issues).